 The average pair of straight leg jeans isn't particularly warm, but thicker denim will feel nicer than something thin and lightweight.
 You can also try jeans lined with flannel, which are amazing on freezing, windy days when you can feel the cold in your bones.
 Just add a wool sweater and a turtleneck and you'll be ready for whatever Mother Nature throws your way.

 Unless you live somewhere with mild winters, cropped jeans won't cut it in January and February.
 Put them away to avoid frostbitten ankles, or wear them with tall boots that don't leave any skin exposed and some thick wool socks if you can.
 And always make sure the denim is weighty enough to guard against the frosty air.

 Look for boot cut jeans that have a slim fit to hold in body heat.
 Since they flare around the ankle, make sure to wear them with warm socks (try a pair in cashmere that reach to your knees for a little luxury) and some sturdy boots that shield your ankles – the more of you that's covered, the better.
 Also, skip the low-rise cuts and go for something with a high waist to protect your midriff from the cold and heat up your core.
 Also, make sure to avoid any puddles and snow, in these jeans.
 The pant legs sometimes drag on the ground and soak water up like a sponge.
 This will make your cold conundrum much worse.

-Staying cozy doesn't stop with your jeans – add a few other smart pieces to your outfit if you want to survive winter without chattering teeth and numb fingers.
+Staying cozy doesn't stop with your warm jeans for winter – add a few other smart pieces to your outfit if you want to survive winter without chattering teeth and numb fingers.
 Get a long coat that goes down to your thighs (if not further) and wear lined boots that are made for winter weather.
-A hat, scarf and gloves will help, too.
+A hat, scarf, and gloves will help, too.
 And a longer shirt, like a wool sweater that falls over your derriere, will feel amazing when the snow is falling – you can even wear a t-shirt or turtleneck underneath if needed.